1998–99 Manchester United F.C. season: Background

-Friendlies
+Pre-season and friendlies

 Manchester United played four pre-season games ahead of the 1998–99 campaign.
-After losing 4–3 away to Birmingham City they toured Scandinavia for three matches, starting with a 2–2 draw against Vålerenga, before comprehensive wins over Brøndby (6–0) and Brann (4–0).
-After the season began they played a friendly against a Europe XI selected by former striker Eric Cantona as a 40-year memorial to the Munich air disaster; Cantona played for both teams during the match, which Manchester United won 8–4.
+After losing 4–3 away to Birmingham City, they toured Scandinavia for three matches, starting with a 2–2 draw against Vålerenga, before comprehensive wins over Brøndby (6–0) and Brann (4–0).
+After the season began, they played a friendly against a European XI selected by former striker Eric Cantona as a 40-year memorial to the Munich air disaster; Cantona played for both teams during the match, which Manchester United won 8–4.
 A testimonial for Teddy Scott was scheduled against Aberdeen at Pittodrie in January; United lost 7–6 on penalties after a 1–1 draw in 90 minutes.